9dots/devBots/lesson_2.md

 **Engage**
 1. Students will create new functions to shorten their code to complete the maze.
-2. Tally how many commands each student had to entered
+2. Tally number of commands each student had to enter.

-Students should save code as 'defining functions'.
+3. Students should save code as 'defining functions'.
 (This code should be separate from their sumo code).